-Discover life and time as the Doge of Venice!
-Our tour guide will share insights into the organization of Venetian government, including why Doge's Palace was considered the center of local political life.
-Various branches of government were housed in the palace, including the Grand Council, the Navy and the Chancellery.
+Enter the former Duke of Venice's residence to learn about the history of the Venetian government.
+The Doge's Palace was considered the center of local political life where various branches of government were housed including the Grand Council, the Navy and the Chancellery.
 Learn about the epic Battle of Lepanto and the resulting pictorial artworks by Paolo Veronese which adorn walls of the palace.
-Other art highlights include: Tintoretto's Paradise (presumed to be the largest painting on canvas) and Sansovino's celebrated sculptures, Mars and Neptune.
+Highlights include Tintoretto's Paradise (presumed to be the largest painting on canvas) and Sansovino's celebrated sculptures, Mars and Neptune.